microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 - Resource
 - Optional, if not InRelatedSet

-There are no public APIs to get information.
-The only available mechanism is to `Find, Load and Parse appxmanifest.xml` to determine if this extension is present and, if so, honor it.
+There are no public APIs to get this information so we'll build the DLL Search Order only based on package types (as above), regardless if a package manifests [uap6:AllowExecution](https://docs.microsoft.com/en-us/uwp/schemas/appxpackage/uapmanifestschema/element-uap6-allowexecution).

-**The recommendation for v1** is to not support this extension when building the DLL Search Order for Dynamic Dependencies.

-The Loader will still see packages manifesting `<uap6:AllowExecution>true</>` when it walks the packaged process' package graph, but those paths will be searched ***after*** Dynamic Dependencies added with `rank > 0` or `rank == 0 AND options.PrependIfRankCollision=false`.

-If a Framework package specifies `<uap6:AllowExecution>false</>` that won't be known to Dynamic Dependencies' `AddToDllSearchOrder()` logic.
-The Framework package will be added to the path list, not omitted per the manifested element.

 ## 3.3.
 Install-time 'Pinning' aka Prevent Removal